andreienache97/Flash-Chat-FireBase-Integration/README.md

 # Flash-Chat-FireBase-Integration
-This is a simple flash-chat that relies on FireBase to authenticate users, store user data and send that data on request.
+Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
+We will be using a service called Firebase as a backend data server to store and retrieve our messages from the cloud.